ang-zeyu/infisearch/docs/src/search_features.md

 ### Ranking Specifics

-Top-level **disjunctive** expressions (e.g. free text queries like `lorem ipsum`) are ranked using the BM25 model.
+Most query expressions (e.g. free text queries like `lorem ipsum`) are ranked using the BM25 model, while `AND` and `()` operators sum the respective BM25 scores of their operands.

 Pure free-text queries (e.g. "lorem ipsum") also use the [WAND algorithm](https://www.elastic.co/blog/faster-retrieval-of-top-hits-in-elasticsearch-with-block-max-wand) to improve query speed, although, the benefits should be marginal for most cases.

-A simple form of **query term proximity ranking** is also supported and enabled by default.
+A simple form of **query term proximity ranking** is also supported and enabled by default for top-level expressions.
 That is, results are scaled in an inverse logarithmic manner according to how close disjunctive search expressions are to one another.